eLucis198/path-to-fullstack_Deprecated/README.md

 > Yarn is a package manager that doubles down as project manager.
 Whether you work on one-shot projects or large monorepos, as a hobbyist or an enterprise user, we've got you covered.

-Well, I just thin Yarn is easier to use.
+Well, I just think Yarn is easier to use.

 `npm install -g yarn` - Install Yarn globally.